docker/cli/docs/reference/run.md

 For more information about using filters, see [Filtering](https://docs.docker.com/config/filter/).

-## UTS settings (--uts)

-    --uts=""  : Set the UTS namespace mode for the container, 'host': use the host's UTS namespace inside the container

-The UTS namespace is for setting the hostname and the domain that is visible to running processes in that namespace.
-By default, all containers, including those with `--network=host`, have their own UTS namespace.
-The `host` setting will result in the container using the same UTS namespace as the host.
-Note that `--hostname` and `--domainname` are invalid in `host` UTS mode.

-You may wish to share the UTS namespace with the host if you would like the hostname of the container to change as the hostname of the host changes.
-A more advanced use case would be changing the host's hostname from a container.

 ## IPC settings (--ipc)

     --ipc="MODE"  : Set the IPC mode for the container